 Cascading multiple external authentication servers provides a continuous, reliable process for authenticating and authorizing external users.
-If authentication fails on the first authentication server, the Citrix ADC SDX Management Service attempts to authenticate the user by using the second external authentication server, and so on.
+If authentication fails on the first authentication server, the Management Service attempts to authenticate the user by using the second external authentication server.

-To enable cascading authentication, you need to add the external authentication servers to the Management Service.
+To enable cascading authentication, add the external authentication servers to the Management Service.
 For more information, see Configuring External Authentication.
 You can add any type of the supported external authentication servers (RADIUS, LDAP, and TACACS).
-For example, if you want to add four external authentication servers for cascading authentication, you can add two RADIUS servers, one LDAP server, and one TACACS server, or four servers of the same type.
+For example, to add four external authentication servers for cascading authentication, you can add any combination of RADIUS, LDAP, and TACACS servers.
+You can also add all four servers of the same type.
 You can configure up to 32 external authentication servers in Citrix Application Delivery Management.

 - On the Configuration tab, under System, expand Authentication.